TillF/SDI-logger/README.md

 ## Features
 - requires low-cost datahardware (starting from 15 € [2019], excluding power supply, SD-card and casing)
-- data loggin to SD-card
+- data logging to SD-card
 - use of low-drift clock (D3231)
+- supports reading of multiple SDI-sensors
 - optional sleep mode to save power
 - optional support of message LED for indicating logger status
 - optional assignment of unique logger-ID for managing multiple loggers